cheesecakeufo/komorebi/README.md

 ![s1](https://raw.githubusercontent.com/iabem97/komorebi/master/screenshots/wallpaper_creator.jpg)

-You can create either an image or a video wallpaper and you have many different options to customize your very own wallpaper!
+You can use either an image, a video, or a web page as a wallpaper and you have many different options to customize your very own wallpaper!

 ## Uninstall